EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ## Typed

-Regarding typing, it is a very complex issue where I have not found a **clear and uniform consensus** on what is considered strong typing and what weak typing.
+Regarding typing, it is a convoluted issue where I have not found a **clear and uniform consensus** on what is considered strong typing and what weak typing.
 However experts tend to say that strongly typed languages do not allow changes to data types once declared, while weakly typed ones do.

 Here are a couple of examples for your consideration